datcom-unibw/jitsi-meet-electron/README.md

 ### Windows

-Download and run the "jitsi-meet.exe" from the latest release.
+Download and run the "datcom-meet.exe" from the latest release.

 ### Linux

-Download and run the "jitsi-meet-x86_64.AppImage".
+Download and run the "datcom-meet-x86_64.AppImage".

 The additional command line parameter "--no-sandbox" can be necessary in some cases.